FlowWest/feather-mini-snorkel/data-raw/qc_mini_snorkel_data.md

 ## Data transformations

-### first table reviewd is the All Fish Observation Table
+### first table reviewed is the All Fish Observation Table

 All of the substrate and cover lookups are not true look ups.
 Substrate and cover column indicate a percentage of cover or substrate of each